RomeCore/RCParsing/docs/tutorials.md

 # Token pattern types

 ## Combination primitives

-Here is the same combination primitives as rules, except for `SeparatedRepeat`.
-They works the same:
+Here is the same combination primitives as rules.
+They works the same.

 ### Sequence

 ```csharp
 builder.CreateToken("sequence")
     .Token("A")